Applications open August 1st and the deadline to apply is January 15th.

 - Three strong letters of recommendation, with preference given to letters from individuals that can speak to your ability to succeed in academic settings.

-Applicants must have their official transcripts sent directly from all universities attended, except MSU.
+- Official transcripts, Applicants must have their official transcripts sent directly from all universities attended, except MSU.
 If you request electronic transcripts, they need to be sent to kingrad@msu.edu.
-Hard copies need to be mailed to:
+Once MSU obtains a copy of the official transcripts, they cannot be returned.

 Michigan State University